Skip to content

 2. Data discovery settings: Select on which devices and file paths Data discovery should search for sensitive files.
 Learn more about setting up Data discovery here.

-3. Content analysis settings:
+3. Content analysis settings (global):

-• Set up OCR.
+2. Configure OCR.
 Learn more about OCR here.

-If you want to learn how to use data classifications in policies, read this article.
+✍️If you want to learn how to use data classifications in policies, read this article.

 FAQ